viviensiu/llm-zoomcamp/module 3/NOTES.md

 - The query is also embedded with the same pretrained model.
 - ElasticSearch search is done using KNN to perform vector search.

+### 3.3 Evaluation
+See [eval repo](https://github.com/DataTalksClub/llm-zoomcamp/tree/main/03-vector-search/eval) for all course notebooks and files.

 ### 3.3.1 Evaluation Metrics for Retrieval
 - Goal: To understand how to evaluate the retrieval methods used in previous modules, e.g. minsearch, ElasticSearch.
 - The retrieval method influences the quality of the response.